 The University of Texas Health Science Center School of DentistrySince its founding in 1905, the

 University of Texas Health Science Center School of Dentistry has graduated more than 6,000 dentists, 1,850 dental hygienists and nearly 1,500 post-graduate specialists.
-Currently, the school offers 10 accredited programs: DDS, dental hygiene, two primary care general residency programs and six specialty programs in pediatric dentistry, endodontics, oral and maxillofacial surgery, prosthodontics, periodontics and orthodontics.
+Currently, the school offers 11 accredited programs: DDS, dental hygiene, two primary care general dentistry residency programs and six specialty programs in pediatric dentistry, endodontics, oral and maxillofacial surgery, oral pathology, prosthodontics, periodontics and orthodontics.